-MasterCard intros PayPass Wallet Services, includes online Buy With PayPass buttonAlex Wagner - Senior News Editor
+MasterCard intros PayPass Wallet Services, includes online Buy With PayPass buttonAlex Wagner - Deputy Managing Editor, News Desk

 MasterCard's already got PayPass contactless payment terminals in various retailers across the country, and today at CTIA the company announced that it's expanding the service with PayPass Wallet Services.
 PayPass Wallet Services actually consists of three different parts — PayPass Wallet, PayPass Online and PayPass API — to make it easier for users to buy goods wherever they shop.
 PayPass Wallet allows users to store both payment and shipping info in one place, and it's worth noting that non-MasterCard cards are able to be used with the service.
 The Wallet system is available for companies as a white label service, or those entities with existing wallet systems can use the PayPass API to tie their services into MasterCard's PayPass Acceptance Network.

 With the PayPass Online service, customers can use the shipping and payment information stored in their PayPass Wallet to purchase goods online with a one-click checkout process that eliminates the need to enter that information.
 Users will simply need to click on the Buy With PayPass checkout button on a website and be done.
 MasterCard says that American Airlines and Barnes & Noble will be among the first companies to build the PayPass checkout button on their sites, and American Airlines will also be building PayPass Wallet into its mobile app.
 Of course, users will also be able to use an NFC-enabled to pay for things using the contactless PayPass terminals.
 MasterCard says that it'll be making the PayPass Wallet Services available in the third quarter of this year.